Skip to main content

 Tecton Concepts

-Tecton is a Feature Platform for the enterprise:
+Tecton is an AI Data Platform for the enterprise.

-A Feature Store is a system designed to store and serve feature values for machine learning applications.
+A Feature Store is a system designed to store and serve feature values for AI applications.

-A Feature Platform addresses the full range of challenges in building and maintaining features for operational machine learning.
-In addition to storing and serving features, Feature Platforms have support for defining, testing, orchestrating, monitoring, and managing features.
+An AI Data Platform addresses the full range of challenges in building and maintaining features, embeddings, and prompts for operational AI applications.
+In addition to storing and serving context, AI Data Platforms have support for defining, testing, orchestrating, monitoring, and managing all types of context.

 Key Tecton Concepts